Home > Hardware > The Evolution of Architectural Ironmongery Technology & Design

 Hardware use can vary from a few cycles a day to many thousands based on the type of building

 Certain projects often require ANSI/ BHMA standards from the USA such as Airports and other large civil projects.
-This is due to the far higher cycle and durability testing required to meet these standards, which are typically demanded in such high use applications.
+This is due to the far higher cycle and durability testing required to meet these standards, which are typically demanded in such high-use applications.

 These are often not readily available (along with the expertise to schedule a specification that conforms appropriately) in the Indian market at present.
 Due to the typically higher price of these products, it can cause strain on the initial construction budgets that have typically been set with European hardware budgets in mind.

 However, this is often a false economy.
-The ongoing maintenance required for the efficient functioning of these high use developments means that once the costs of operational disruption, safety breaches, performance failure, and regular replacement and repair of hardware items are taken into account the overall cost argument for American hardware in these applications becomes compelling.
+The ongoing maintenance required for the efficient functioning of these high-use developments means that once the costs of operational disruption, safety breaches, performance failure, and regular replacement and repair of hardware items are taken into account the overall cost argument for American hardware in these applications becomes compelling.

 North American hardware specification follows a completely different set of Codes and Standards to that of British / European.
-Fire Door Standards, Life Safety Codes, and Accessibility Legislation are a only a few of the requirements that differ greatly.
+Fire Door Standards, Life Safety Codes, and Accessibility Legislation are only a few of the requirements that differ greatly.
 Table 3 is the same but for ANSI/ BHMA standards.

 Ensuring Value, Minimizing Costs & Protecting Lives Throughout The Lifecycle Of Buildings

-The cost of facilities maintenance for malfunctioning hardware is considerable, especially in high use buildings where hardware may fail within weeks or months of being installed.
+The cost of facilities maintenance for malfunctioning hardware is considerable, especially in high-use buildings where hardware may fail within weeks or months of being installed.
 Worse still, security can be compromised and the risks to safety increase dramatically.

 Poorly maintained buildings have fatal consequences made all the more devastating due to their easily avoidable nature.
 We have all seen the consequences of poorly maintained buildings from heartbreaking scenes such as Grenfell Tower, in London, UK where poor maintenance of fire doors and hardware played a significant role in the tragedy.

 One of the biggest problems facing the industry is poor compliance to minimum acceptable standards.
-This manifests itself in several forms with the two most common being lack of over site and accountability for non-compliant products and following non accredited certification provided from an unrecognised 3rd party testing body.
+This manifests itself in several forms with the two most common being lack of over site and accountability for non-compliant products and following non-accredited certification provided from an unrecognised 3rd party testing body.

 Unfortunately, poor specification is commonplace with many architectural hardware schedules being either ‘copy and pasted’ from previous projects, or substandard hardware being specified by an unqualified party.
-All of this can play a part in false economy (as hardware will fail and have to be replaced) and more seriously, endangering lives, especially when there is such a focus on cost savings being bought to nearly all projects in the current construction climate.
+All of this can play a part in the false economy (as hardware will fail and have to be replaced) and more seriously, endanger lives, especially when there is such a focus on cost savings being bought to nearly all projects in the current construction climate.
 We thoroughly recommend that specifying architectural hardware is detailed by a Registered Architectural Ironmonger (Reg.AI) for EN specifications or an Architectural Hardware Consultant (AHC) for North American specifications, thus ensuring that each opening will be furnished professionally.